EvolSoft/ChatCensor/README.md

 ***This Plugin uses the New API.
 You can't install it on old versions of PocketMine.***

-With ChatCensor you can block swam words, you can limit characters in chat and you can mute players. (read documentation)<br>
+With ChatCensor you can block censored words, IP addresses, websites, spam, caps, set allowed and unallowed characters and mute/unmute players in chat. (read documentation)<br>
 You can also easily customize actions for each censored word.

 ***Features:***